Augusten Burroughs: Personal life

 In a January 2005 interview, reflecting on his life with his then partner, graphic designer Dennis Pilsits, Burroughs said paying tax should allow same-sex couples full legal entitlements:

 That's what gay people need to be allowed to do – get married.
 Not have domestic partnerships; that's not acceptable.
 I don't believe for a moment [gay marriage] would destroy the sanctity of marriage.
 But let's just say for a moment that it does.
 Well, then the sanctity of marriage just has to be destroyed.
 It's just too bad.
 You can't have one set of benefits and only give them to some of the people.

 Burroughs divides time between New York City and Amherst, Massachusetts.
 On April 1, 2013, Burroughs married his longtime agent and companion Christopher Schelling at the Staten Island Borough Hall of New York City.

 Burroughs has been profiled in People, The Guardian, and Entertainment Weekly, where he ranked 15 on the 2005 list of "The 25 Funniest People in America" and was named to the magazine's "It List".

 Burroughs was presented with a special Trustee Award at the Lambda Literary Awards in 2013.

+In 2024, Burroughs, Schelling, and their friend Shari Sirkin opened The Shiny Black Door, a store in Northampton offering unique items such as rare manuscripts, fine jewelry, and works from renowned artists and photographers.